-Crash involving two light aircraft near Masterton
+Two believed dead in crash involving two light planes near Masterton

+Two people are believed to have died when two light planes crashed into each on their final approach to Hood Aerodrome near Masterton.

-Emergency services are responding to a crash involving two light aircraft near Hughes Line, Masterton.
+Emergency services are responding the accident which happened near Hughes line.

 A Fire and Emergency NZ spokesman said they were called at 11.13am after two light aircraft had collided.